JamesLMilner/together/README.md

 ## What's going on?

 We use HTML data attributes to mark elements we're interested in binding our state to.
-We then use MutationObservers to keep the JavaScript state and DOM in sync.
-If the state changes we can change the text content of those nodes.
+Updating the state in forever will update all nodes marked with that attribute name.

-At the moment it Together meets a very basic usecase, only supporting updating the inner text of a node.
-It does not support inputs, or HTML attribute bindings.
+At the moment Together meets a very basic usecase, only supporting updating the inner text of a node.
+It does not support inputs, HTML attributes, styles etc.

 ## Usage